manureta/suite/docs/usermanual/source/processing/processes/raster/rangelookup.rst

 -----------------

 * The :ref:`gs:PolygonExtraction <processing.processes.raster.polygonextraction>` performs a similar reclassification to create an intermediate grid from which polygons can be extracted.

-.. todo:: I tried to rephrase the above, but not sure I did a good job of it.